codingstones/codelytv-vue-basic/README.md

 _Note that although all the videos and course contents are in Spanish, this repo is only available in English._

+## 🦎🦎🦎🦎🦎🦎🦎🦎🦎🦎 DISCLAIMER (Jan 2021) 🦎🦎🦎🦎🦎

+This project is very old and tests were a bit outdated 😓

+We just migrated every test to Vue Testing Library and set `testing-library` as the default branch 🔥

+(You can always jump to `jotas` branch if you want to check the old fashioned tests).

 ## Getting Started!

 ``` bash